Your Travel Experience with Galapagos PRO

 We recommend bringing plenty of water during this visit, as the lava field reflects the sun making the temperature higher than average.
 Don't forget to apply sunscreen!

-Elizabeth Bay on Isabela Island
+Elizabeth Bay, Isabela

 Afternoon: The wide and sheltered Elizabeth Bay, on Isabela's east coast, hosts a bevy of the archipelago's unique wildlife.
 The mangrove-lined shore contrasts starkly against the surrounding lava fields.
 The myriad of small islets and rocky reefs make this is a particularly rich area for wildlife.